cirrus-geo/cirrus-geo/docs/src/cirrus/cli/00_intro.rst

 -------------------
-If you understand the broader background and structure of Cirrus, cirrus deployments and the cirrus CLI tool and you want to jump right into using the CLI tool here is what an example workflow might look like:
+If you understand the broader background and structure of Cirrus, cirrus deployments and the cirrus CLI tool and you want to jump right into using the CLI tool here is what an example workflow might look like.
+These are one way of accomplishing these steps, personal and organizatonal requirements may differ.

 1. Install requirements